-Recently, his public appearances have been very discreet.
-Other than a short appearance at the WSOP in 2016, he’s been barely visible.
-He didn’t even show up at the 2017 edition.
+His public appearances were few between 2016 and 2018 when his legal disputes over edge sorting were reaching their conclusion.
+Other than a short appearance at the WSOP in 2016, he was barely visible that year.
+His WSOP appearances were also scarce – He didn’t even show up at the 2017 edition.

-However, good news came in the month of october 2017, when Phil Ivey announced during an interview to Somuchpoker in Beijing that he would soon be back in the game :
+However, good news came in the month of october 2017, when Phil Ivey announced during an interview with Somuchpoker in Beijing that he would soon be back in the game :

 → WPT ←